QPanda3: A High-Performance Software-Hardware Collaborative Framework for Large-Scale Quantum-Classical Computing Integration: Overview of QPanda3

-Centered around quantum programs, QPanda3 offers a rich set of components.
-A significant portion of these components is designed to meet the needs of hardware-software co-design, including modules specifically for quantum circuit optimization and compilation, modules tailored for device-based quantum program analysis, and application interfaces that facilitate local-cloud collaboration.
-Other components provide various supports for quantum programs, primarily including a quantum program translation module to ensure program portability, a quantum program visualization module to enhance design efficiency, and a variational quantum circuit module for batch generation of circuits and post-processing.
+Surrounding the quantum program, QPanda3 incorporates a rich set of components designed to enable hardware–software co-design.
+These include modules for circuit optimization and compilation, device-specific quantum program analysis, and cloud-based execution interfaces.
+Other auxiliary tools include quantum program translation for portability, visualization tools for circuit design, and a variational circuit module for efficient circuit generation and post-processing.

-QPanda3 aims to fully satisfy users' requirements for quantum computing-related work and therefore provides numerous useful tools.
-These tools pertain to quantum information, operators, and testing convenience.
-The tools related to quantum information offer multiple representations of quantum states and quantum channels, along with several information analysis utilities.
-The tools concerning operators provide corresponding transformation and simulation tools.
-The testing tools include interfaces for randomly generating quantum circuits, which can produce a large number of random circuits based on different configurations, thereby meeting users' diverse testing needs.
+Variational quantum circuits—key elements of quantum-classical hybrid computing—are also natively supported in QPanda3.

+To further support quantum development, QPanda3 provides tools for quantum state and channel representation, operator simulation, and testing.
+These include utilities for state transformation, information-theoretic analysis, and random circuit generation, catering to diverse testing and benchmarking needs.